 You can easily prevent changes being made on any files or folders in Mac OS X by locking the file or folder in question.
 This will also prevent the file or directory from being deleted, since the Trash will not empty while a file is in a locked state.

-* Go to File > Get Info (or hit Command+i)
+- Go to the File menu and choose “Get Info” (or hit Command+i)

 If a file or folder is locked, it will also cause an alert dialog to popup if you try and delete it, saying “Item ___ is locked.
 Do you want to move it to the Trash anyway?”

-You can unlock a file in Mac OS X by reversing this process and unselecting the checkbox next to “Locked”, although if you are trying to unlock a file that you do not have privileges to you will need the admin password.
+You can unlock a file in Mac OS X by reversing this process and unselecting the checkbox next to “Locked” through the same Get Info panel.